The Great Escape

 Successful infection of host cells by Chlamydia requires continuous interactions between scores of bacteria and host proteins, in a manner that ultimately benefits the pathogen.
 Identification and characterization of these protein interactions is a high priority research area, and may spearhead the development of novel antimicrobials.

-We are developing and exploiting novel proteomic systems to probe unique interactions between intracellular Chlamydia and host cell targets.
+We have developed novel proteomic systems to probe unique interactions between intracellular Chlamydia and host cell targets.

 Proximity-dependent proteomics of the Chlamydia trachomatis inclusion membrane reveals functional interactions with endoplasmic reticulum exit sites